 It Is Ok If You Need Help To Start Breastfeeding

 Luckily, I was able to push past all of this with the help of an amazing lactation consultant (I learned the correct position to sit and hold my baby – neither of which I was doing on my own) it started to work for me and I started to love it.

-I think it is so important to mention to first time pregnant women that nursing is HARD.
+I think it is so important to mention that breastfeeding is HARD to first time pregnant women.

-I didn’t get that message before I had my daughter and then I felt like a complete failure when I couldn’t master it immediately.
+This message was not communicated to me before I had my daughter making me feel like a complete failure.
+It seems most people can’t master breastfeeding immediately.
 I didn’t understand why – that with all of my preparation, with everything I read and all the classes I took – that this “natural act” wasn’t something I could do with ease.
 But like with the baby, as you gain experience, it gets easier.
 My daughter and I learned together how to do it and we started to succeed.